dr-schlange/nallely-midi/README.md

 1. create a virtual env
 2. `pip install git+https://github.com/dr-schlange/nallely-midi.git`

+## Documentation

+A first draft about how Nallely can help you declare your devices and map them using the current API can be find in the [documentation](./docs/main.md).

 ## Launch the example

 This repo comes with one example of a spiral that is controlled by LFOs created by Nallely.
 To launch it, once you have installed the library: